mucahitkayadan/Image_Stitching_OpenCV/README.md

 ***Figure VI:** Selection of a single image to split.*

-The user enters a number between 1 and 3. `int answerforWhichImagetoParse` variable holds the answer.
-And according to it, `string subInputImageFolder` variable stores the name of selection.
+The user enters a number between 1 and 3.
+The `int answerforWhichImagetoParse` variable holds the answer.
+And according to it, the `string subInputImageFolder` variable stores the name of selection.

 ![Picture7](./img/Picture7.png)

-***Figure VII:** Selection of number of pieces of the panoramic image.*
+***Figure VII:** Selection of a number of pieces of the panoramic image.*

 Since an image is chosen to split, now the user enters a number to decide the number of pieces to divide.
-Minimum number is 2, I set the maximum number as 6, because of the images are not that wide.
+The minimum number is 2, I set the maximum number as 6, because of the images are not that wide.
 The image will be divided as panoramic, not mosaic.
 When splitting, there is 50 pixels overlap between images.

     int divideImage(const cv::Mat& img, const int columnNumber, std::vector& blocks)

-where `img` is the input image, `columnNumber` is the number of pieces and `blocks` are the vector of containing result blocks.
+where `img` is the input image, `columnNumber` is the number of pieces, and `blocks` are the vector containing result blocks.
 To get an average calculation, 4 is chosen in this report.

 ![Picture8](./img/Picture8.png)